JMombarg/sherlock/README.md

 Scheme using Hidden markov models for Establishing Reiteratively a List Of Candidate period-spacings with liKelihood (SHERLOCK)

+SHERLOCK is an interactive Python script that is used to automatically search of period-spacing patterns in a frequency list of a gravity-mode pulsator.
+It relies on a grid of pulsation models to predict to most probable period peaks in the Fourier spectrum that are part of the period-spacing pattern.

 This repository is an open-source package, GNU-licensed.
 See GNU License in LICENSE.

 ## Documentation